gsi-upm/sematch/README.md

 python -m sematch.download
 ```

 We also provide a [Sematch-Demo Server](https://github.com/gsi-upm/sematch-demo).
 You can use it for experimenting with main functionalities or take it as an example for using Sematch to develop applications.
+Please check our [Documentation](http://gsi-upm.github.io/sematch/) for more details.

 ### Computing Word Similarity